World-leading research to strengthen democratic institutions

 Parliamentary culture

-Parliamentarians' personal backgrounds and experiences contribute to parliamentary workplace culture.
-In addition, political parties bring their own internal cultures and independents come with a different set of expectations and experiences.
-Our research seeks to better understand diversity and its barriers, and the careers of parliamentarians, to enable a deeper understanding of how cultures are formed within parliament and how they can be changed.
+Parliamentary culture is shaped by traditions, norms and procedures.
+Parliamentarians' personal backgrounds and experiences also contribute to parliamentary workplace culture.
+Political parties bring their own internal cultures, while independents come with a different set of expectations and experiences.
+Our research seeks to better understand how parliamentary cultures are formed and how they can be changed.

 When you study a PhD or research degree with Deakin, you'll be supported by renowned researchers in your field.